Knowing The Signs Of Migrant Exploitation

 If you see it, report it.
-Crime Stoppers wants people to step up and report migrant exploitation when they are aware of it.
+Crime Stoppers wants people to step up in the immigration space and report visa abuse, migrant exploitation and trafficking when they are aware of it.

 It’s all part of an ongoing crime awareness campaign run by Crime Stoppers, an organisation dedicated to letting people report crime safely and anonymously.

-Crime Stoppers CEO Hadyn Smith says exploitation can take many forms, but there are warning signs people can look out for.
+Crime Stoppers CEO Hadyn Smith says exploitation, trafficking and visa abuse can take many forms, but there are warning signs people can look out for.

 “An employment situation can speak volumes.
 Are people sleeping on the premises?
 Is the workplace set up to keep people in rather than keep people out?
 These are all signs that something may not be right.”

 And that’s not all.
 Mr Smith says there are other things to be aware of that are possible signs of migrant exploitation.